Classes

 Named constructors with parameters

 Methods with parameters that return Self become additional constructors.
 In Swift, they become convenience init.
 In Kotlin, they go in the companion object.
+Java and C# expose them as static factory methods on the generated class.

 RustSource